 Odorant in Asparagus

-Researchers found that the volatile property of the compound (the property by which the compound evaporates at room temperature) helps in detection of the smell.
+Researchers found that the volatile property of the compound (the property by which the compound evaporates at room temperature) helps in the detection of the smell.
 That is, while urinating, the particular compound gets in contact with the atmospheric temperature and evaporates, soon to reach the nose, making people identify the smell.
 But, small molecules that are volatile like methanethiol or dimethyl sulfide evaporate quickly while cooking and thus, will not be able to persist to the point of excretion.

 A more stable compound ‘Asparagusic acid’ (1, 2-dithiolane-4-carboxylic acid) and its derivatives were found to be the source for the odor.
 It is a nonvolatile organosulfur compound with the molecular formula of C4H6O2S2, which is only found in asparagus and not in any other related vegetables.
 The smell it gives to urine is something similar to the smell of cooked cabbage.